 The Board of Directors of your Company, from time to time, has framed and revised various Policies as per the applicable Acts, Rules and Regulations and Standards of better governance and administration of your Company.
-Overview of the key policies, as approved by the Board of Directors is as follows :
+Overview of the key policies, as approved by the Board of Directors is as follows:

-Nomination and Remuneration Policy : This Policy sets the objective, terms of reference, functions and scope of the Nomination and Remuneration Committee for determining qualifications, experience, independence, positive attributes, etc. relating to the appointment and remuneration for the Directors, Key Managerial Personnel and Senior Management employees of the Company.
+Nomination and Remuneration Policy: This Policy defines the objectives, scope, terms of reference, and responsibilities of the Nomination and Remuneration Committee in establishing the criteria for qualifications, experience, independence, and positive attributes pertaining to the appointment and remuneration of the Company's Directors,

+Key Managerial Personnel, and Senior Management employees.

-Corporate Social Responsibility ('CSR') Policy : This Policy sets out the role of the CSR Committee of the Board of Directors, which includes identification of the areas where the CSR activities will be performed, evaluation of CSR activities, review the CSR spending vis-a-vis the activities implemented and monitoring the process of CSR projects/ programs of the Company.
+Corporate Social Responsibility ('CSR') Policy: This Policy sets out the role of the CSR Committee of the Board of Directors, which includes identification of the areas where the CSR activities will be performed, impact assessment, evaluation of CSR activities, review the CSR spending vis-a-vis the activities implemented and monitoring the process of CSR projects/ programs of the Company.

-Risk Management Policy : This Policy provides the framework for identification of risks of the Company, risk assessment and prioritization, loss prevention measures and other risk management measures for the Company.
+Risk Management Policy: This Policy provides the framework for identification of risks of the Company, risk assessment and prioritization, loss prevention measures and other risk management measures for the Company.
+The purpose of timely risk assessment is to identify the strategic threats, operational issues, compliance with laws and disclosure obligations.
+In order to deliver value to our customers, distributors, employees, communities, shareholders and other stakeholders, it is inevitable to understand and manage the risks faced by the Company.

-Related Party Transactions Policy : This Policy regulates the entry into transactions between the Company and its related parties and the required corporate approvals as per the laws and regulations applicable to the Company from time to time.
-Policy on Determination of Materiality of Event or Information : This Policy lays down the criteria for determining the materiality of an event or information of the Company for purposes of making required disclosures to the stock exchanges pursuant to the SEBI Listing Regulations.
+Related Party Transactions Policy: This Policy regulates the entry into transactions between the Company and its related parties and the required corporate approvals as per the laws and regulations applicable to the Company from time to time.

+Policy on Determination of Materiality of Event or Information : The objective of the Policy is to determine the materiality of events or information of the Company and to make disclosures of such events or information to Stock Exchanges in a timely manner to ensure good corporate governance.

-Records Management Policy : This Policy establishes general guidelines for retaining, preserving and archiving important documents and information.
+Records Management Policy: This Policy establishes general guidelines for retaining, preserving and archiving important documents and information.
 The Archival Policy forms part of the Records Management Policy.